 - Sustainability case studies

-- Deforestation2 and illegal logging contribute to biodiversity loss and climate change, impacting ecosystem services and local livelihoods
+- Deforestation and illegal logging lead to biodiversity loss and climate crisis, undermining crucial ecosystem services and impacting on local communities and livelihoods

-- Increasingly aware consumers and our customers are demanding responsible products and driving transparency across the wood supply chain
+- Consumers and our customers are driving demand for responsible products and transparency across the wood fibre supply chain

-- Wood is one of our primary raw materials and sustainable sources of wood and fibre are essential to our business
+- Wood is one of our primary raw materials; our operations and natural ecosystems are inextricably linked

 - Procure at least 70% of our wood from FSCTM- or PEFC-certified sources1 with the balance meeting our company minimum wood standard that complies with FSC’s requirements for Controlled Wood